LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/benchmarks-to-measure-messaging-success.md

 level3: ''
 permalink: contact-center-management-messaging-operations-benchmarks-to-measure-messaging-success.html
 isTutorial: false
-date: 2019-01-20 12:00:57 +0200
+date: 2019-01-20 10:00:57 +0000
+isNew: false

 ---
 The most common question contact centers ask after deciding to embrace asynchronous messaging is: how should I measure the success of messaging?
 This includes having the ability to measure agent productivity, customer satisfaction, and ROI.

-While some KPIs for asynchronous messaging resemble traditional ones for session-based interactions that handle voice calls, live chat, or offline ticketing, messaging cannot be measured the same way.
+While some KPIs for asynchronous messaging resemble traditional ones for session-based interactions that handle voice calls, live chat, or offline ticketing, [messaging cannot be measured the same way](contact-center-management-messaging-operations-managing-a-contact-center-that-messages.html).
 That’s because messaging is asynchronous, with a thread and history that stays in place so agents and consumers to jump back in the conversation at any time.
 Meaning, messaging does not always a clear start of end to a conversation.
 To highlight the effectiveness of asynchronous messaging, a supplemental set of messaging-specific KPIs need to be established.

 LivePerson has developed a set of proprietary data KPIs that enable brands to track and monitor the performance and success of their messaging programs.